BMC Discovery 20.08

 This video helps you to understand how query generation in BMC Discovery takes place.
 This feature of query generation is applicable to both versions of 11.1 and 11.0 of BMC Discovery.

-This section provide answers to frequently asked questions about BMC Discovery.
+This section provides answers to frequently asked questions about BMC Discovery.

 Running BMC Discovery has a minimal impact on your environment.
 The discovery techniques used are non-intrusive, lightweight, and agent-free.